Magnus Carlsen: 2019

 From 10 to 14 August, Carlsen participated in the fourth leg of the 2019 Grand Chess Tour, the St. Louis Rapid & Blitz.
 He had a poor showing, scoring 8/18 (+3−4=2, points doubled) in rapid and 9/18 (+6−6=6) in blitz for a combined total of 17/36, putting him in sixth place.
-He said at the end of the first day of blitz: "Everything's going wrong.
-My confidence is long gone ...
-At this point I just don't care anymore and I'm just waiting for the classical to start."
 The fifth leg, the 7th Sinquefield Cup, was a classical tournament.
 Carlsen won his last two games to tie for first on 6½/11 (+2−0=9) with Ding, but lost the tiebreak 1–3, drawing both rapid games then losing two consecutive blitz games.

 At the FIDE Grand Swiss Tournament 2019 held in October on the Isle of Man, Carlsen placed sixth with 7½/11 (+4−0=7).
 He thus extended his unbeaten streak in classical chess to 101 games, surpassing Ding's record of 100 games.
 The 101 games consisted of 33 wins and 68 draws.

-From 27 October to 2 November, Carlsen played in the first official FIDE World Fischer Random Chess Championship.
+From 27 October to 2 November, Carlsen played in the inaugural FIDE World Fischer Random Chess Championship.
 He was automatically seeded to the semi-final round, as the unofficial Fischer Random Chess champion.
-He defeated Fabiano Caruana in the semi-finals 12½–7½, but lost to Wesley So in the final round 13½–2½.
+He defeated Fabiano Caruana in the semi-finals 12½–7½, but was routed by Wesley So in the final round 13½–2½.
 In late November, Carlsen won the Tata Steel Rapid & Blitz, the final leg of the 2019 Grand Chess Tour, with a score of 27/36.
 At the 2019 London Chess Classic in December, the finals of the 2019 Grand Chess Tour, Carlsen was defeated in the semi-finals by Vachier-Lagrave on tie-breaks, 15½–14½.
 He then went on to beat Levon Aronian to claim third place.

-From 26 to 28 December, Carlsen participated in the 2019 World Rapid Chess Championship which he won with a score of 11½/15 (+8-0=7) including no losses to reclaim the title that he lost in 2016.
-Over the next two days, from 29 to 30 December he took part in the 2019 World Blitz Chess Championship.
-He won after defeating Hikaru Nakamura in a tiebreak match, drawing the first game with black and winning the second game with the white pieces.
-His overall score in the tournament was 16½/21 (+13−1=7).
+From 26 to 30 December, Carlsen played in the World Rapid and World Blitz Championships, held in Moscow, Russia.
+He won the rapid championship an undefeated score of 11½/15 (+8-0=7) to win his third World Rapid title.
+Then, in the blitz championship, he scored 16½/21 (+13−1=7), tying for first with Hikaru Nakamura.
+He went on to defeat Nakamura 1½–½ in a tiebreak match to win his fifth World Blitz title.
+With these two tournament wins, Carlsen also claimed his third triple crown.

+He finished the year having won ten elite over-the-board tournaments.